kingRayhan/html5-scss-boilerplate/README.md

-# File tree
+# File architecture
 <img src="http://i.imgur.com/iLdXZgz.png">

 <br>
 <br>
 <br>

 All assets file like images , javascripts , scss including third-party libraries will be in the `assets` folder.
+Only markup files ( .html , .php , .rb , .asp ...) and main style sheet ( style.css which will come in after compiling scss files ).